namely/redeuce/documentation/index.md

 ### options

-Each generator can have it's own specific options.
+Each generator can have it's own specific options, see each generator doc below for more details.

 ## Generators